asyaharoyan/brainon-django/README.md

 The home page has been designed to give some information and motivate young learners to register and be a part of fun learning experience.
 It gives reasons why to sign up as it has been requested in user stories.
-It is expected to extend this part of the project adding search and filter when the users are on online lessons page.
+It is expected to extend this part of the project by adding a search and filter when the users are on the online lessons page.

 ### About Page